Here is a transcription of the obituary for Alexander Gray, date and newspaper unknown. (His mother’s name was Judah Arena, not Irene.)

 Simeon H. Gray – Simeon was born June 29, 1852 in Buchanan County, Missouri.
 His parents died when he was almost 12, and he was raised, along with his brother Alexander, by his mother’s brother, Dr. Simeon Parrish, in Holt County, Missouri.
 He married Margaret Ann Synder in 1885.
 They had 7 children.
 Simeon worked as a merchant.
 He died March 14, 1931 in Buchanan County.
 His Find A Grave memorial is here.

 Alexander Gray – Alex is Todd’s great great grandfather.
 You can read more about him here.
 Also, I’ve posted many postcards that were sent to him and his family.
 Find them here.

 Sarah Elizabeth Gray – Sarah was born January 20, 1861 in Buchanan County, Missouri.
 She was 3 years old when her parents died, and was raised by her father’s brother Robert Wadsworth Holmes and his wife Sarah Ann Parrish Holmes, who was her mother’s sister.
 They farmed in Buchanan County, Missouri.
-She married George Robinson Hines in 1889, and they had 3 children, 2 of which died as infants.
+Sarah married Robert Carson on January 26, 1856 in Buchanan County, but he died of consumption on November 6, 1883.
+They had no children.
+Sarah married George Robinson Hines on March 27, 1889, and they had 3 children.
+Two died as infants.
 They farmed in Buchanan County, Missouri.
 She died on March 22, 1931 in Buchanan County, Missouri.
 Her Find A Grave memorial is here.